Film: The Boat That Rocked

 Quentin: "I haven't yet told you how we're going to die, that's the bad news."

 Quentin: "We're going to drown in the freezing waters of the North Sea.
 There is a huge hole in the side of the boat and in an unfortunate development it transpires that the lifeboats are useless."

 Thick Kevin (to Angus): "So that's quite lucky for you because you can't swim.
 So you'll die first."

 - Very Loosely Based on a True Story: Yes, pirate radio stations, such as Wonderful Radio London and Radio Caroline, really did (and in the case of a few still do) exist.
 But the British government never actually banned rock music; The BBC, which had a monopoly over the country's airwaves at the time, simply didn't play much of it and when they did, they threw it in at a dead hour.
 By 1967, the Beeb had set up Radio 1, which did the same thing that the pirates did, except legally and better (and the station had attracted some of the most popular pirate radio DJs, like John Peel).
 A few weeks before the launch of Radio One, Parliament passed the Marine Broadcasting Offences Act, which pretty much killed pirate radio (Radio Caroline still broadcasts today, although it's now a legal, land-based station.
-Sometimes they climb back into one of the old boats note Actually one they bought in the 1980s, the original 60s ships having been respectively scrapped in 1972 and sunk in 1980 for special events.)
+Sometimes they climb back into one of the old boats note for special events.)

 - "Well Done, Son!"
 Guy: A rather hilarious subversion in the opening scene.
 When Carl shows up, Quentin (his godfather and possible father figure for him) asks why he was kicked out of school.
 When "Both" is Carl's answer to the question drugs or tobacco, Quentin claps him on the shoulder and says "Well done."